geekygirlsarah/goals/README.md

 * To use my extra resources (time, money, energy, etc.) in the best ways I can to help others
 * To be open and honest with myself and others about the issues I have or am dealing with in order to foster communication about "taboo" subjects one shouldn't talk about
 * To stretch myself to constantly go just a bit further outside of my comfort zone
+* To learn to love myself, as I am, and with all of my flaws
+* To learn to love my body

 ## Employment Goals